Pump filter clog

 Common Symptoms & Causes

-If your LG LDF7774ST is experiencing a pump filter clog, you may notice one or more of the following warning signs.
+If your LG LDF7774ST is showing signs of a pump filter clog, you may notice one or more of these symptoms.

-This issue is typically caused by a buildup of food debris, grease, and mineral deposits inside the pump filter over time, restricting proper water flow and drainage.
+This issue is usually caused by a buildup of food debris, grease, and mineral deposits inside the pump filter, which restricts proper water flow and drainage.

 Safety First